Hababam Sınıfı Sınıfta Kaldı

 Hababam Sınıfı Sınıfta Kaldı ("The Chaos Class Failed the Class") is a 1975 Turkish comedy film, directed by Ertem Eğilmez based on a novel by Rıfat Ilgaz.
 The film is a sequel to Hababam Sınıfı.
 It is the first film in which Şener Şen and Kemal Sunal starred together, and it is the last movie of Hababam Class starring Tarık Akan.

+As of January 2026, the film is included on the IMDb Top 250 movies list.

 Plot

 The "Hababam Class," having previously tricked Mahmut Hoca with forged diplomas, returns to Almca Private High School but soon finds itself at odds with Badi Ekrem, the new and strict physical education teacher.
 Known for his rigid discipline, Ekrem subjects the students to constant drills and forbids casual activities such as playing ball during class, much to their frustration.

-Following the departure of the school's literature teacher, a young and idealistic replacement named Semra joins the faculty, offering a more empathetic presence in contrast to Ekrem’s harsh methods.
+Following the departure of the school's literature teacher, a young and idealistic replacement named Semra joins the faculty, offering a more empathetic presence in contrast to Ekrem's harsh methods.
 Meanwhile, Mahmut Hoca, now recovered from earlier troubles, returns to the school and seeks to resign from his position as vice principal.
 However, the headmaster refuses unless Mahmut meets certain conditions, creating further tension among the staff.